The Cartographer's Daughter · Chapter 4

 "Every morning I would wake in a house built on that sentence.
 Every evening my mother would speak to me and I would hear in her voice the relief that I had said it.
 The sentence — the nearly nothing — would be the foundation."
 He set the cup down.
 "It would be the most expensive thing I had ever said."

-He spoke without heat.
+Without heat.
 Without performance.
-He was describing an engineering problem — the load-bearing properties of a single structural element.
+An engineering problem — the load-bearing properties of a single structural element.
 Remove it and the structure stands.
 Insert it and the structure stands on a lie.
 Both structures are visible.
 Only one is sound.

-And she carried, now, a fracture.
-Not a break — a fracture, the kind that appears in stone under sustained pressure, visible only when the light catches it at the correct angle.
-The fracture was this: she had met a man who had performed a calculation she could follow step by step, whose logic she could not fault, whose premises she did not share, and whose conclusion — that the nearly nothing was the most expensive thing — she could not dismiss.
+She had met a man whose calculation she could follow step by step, whose logic she could not fault, whose premises she did not share, and whose conclusion — that the nearly nothing was the most expensive thing — she could not dismiss.

 She reached the river crossing at noon.
 Lin was waiting.
 He looked at her face and said nothing.